911 (emergency telephone number): History

-The first known use of a national emergency telephone number began in the United Kingdom in 1937–1938 using the number 999, which continues to this day.
-In the United States, the first 911 call was made in Haleyville, Alabama, in 1968 by Alabama Speaker of the House Rankin Fite and answered by U.S. Rep. Tom Bevill.
-In Canada, 911 service was adopted in 1972, and the first 911 call occurred after 1974 roll-out in London, Ontario.
+The first use of a national emergency telephone number began in the United Kingdom in 1937 using the number 999, which continues to this day.
+In the United States, the first 911 service was established by the Alabama Telephone Company and the first call was made in Haleyville, Alabama in 1968 by Alabama Speaker of the House Rankin Fite and answered by U.S. Representative Tom Bevill.
+In Canada, 911 service was adopted in 1972, and the first 911 call occurred after a 1974 roll-out in London, Ontario.

 In the United States, the push for the development of a nationwide American emergency telephone number came in 1957 when the National Association of Fire Chiefs recommended that a single number be used for reporting fires.
-The first city in North America to use a central emergency number was the Canadian city of Winnipeg, Manitoba in 1959, which instituted the change at the urging of Stephen Juba, mayor of Winnipeg at the time.
-Winnipeg initially used 999 as the emergency number, but switched numbers when 9-1-1 was proposed by the United States.
+The first city in North America to use a central emergency number was the Canadian city of Winnipeg, Manitoba, in 1959, which instituted the change at the urging of Stephen Juba, Mayor of Winnipeg at the time.
+Winnipeg initially used 999 as the emergency number but switched numbers when 911 was proposed by the United States.

-In 1964, an attack on a woman in New York City, Kitty Genovese, helped to greatly increase the urgency to create a central emergency number.
+In 1964, the rape and murder of Kitty Genovese in New York City greatly increased the urgency to create a central emergency number.
 The New York Times falsely reported that nobody had called the police in response to Genovese's cries for help.
 Some experts theorized that one source of reluctance to call police was due to the complexity of doing so; any calls to the police would go to a local precinct, and any response might depend on which individual sergeant or other ranking personnel might handle the call.

 In 1967, the President's Commission on Law Enforcement and Administration of Justice recommended the creation of a single number that could be used nationwide for reporting emergencies.
 The Federal Communications Commission then met with AT&T in November 1967 in order to choose the number.